AMujahid843/STQD6324-Data-Management-Assignment-2-P166974-/README.md

 - PyMongo

 ## How to Run
-1. Start Cassandra
+1. Start PuTTY
-2. Start Spark
+2. Download and upload dataset to HDFS
-3. Upload dataset to HDFS
+3. Open .ipynb notebook via Google Collab
-4. Open notebook
+4. Follow the steps mentioned in the notebook
 5. Run cells sequentially

 ## Results